MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-W-Medicare-Coverage-Gap-Discount-Program/section-423.2305.md

 ##### § 423.2305 Definitions. #####

-Link to an amendment published at 86 FR 6131, Jan.
-19, 2021.

 As used in this subpart, unless otherwise specified -

-*Applicable discount* means 50 percent of the portion of the negotiated price (as defined in § 423.2305) of the applicable drug of a manufacturer that falls within the coverage gap and that remains after such negotiated price is reduced by any supplemental benefits that are available.
+*Applicable discount* means 50 percent or, with respect to a plan year after plan year 2018, 70 percent of the portion of the negotiated price (as defined in this section) of the applicable drug of a manufacturer that falls within the coverage gap and that remains after such negotiated price is reduced by any supplemental benefits that are available.

 *Applicable number of calendar days* means, with respect to claims for reimbursement submitted electronically, 14 days, and otherwise, 30 days.